OVERVIEW: All new measures announced in Budget 2023

 The minister called the figures "significant".

-He confirmed the current excise reduction of 21c per litre for petrol and 16c for diesel will be extended until February 28 2023.
+He confirmed the current excise reduction of 20c per litre for petrol and 15c for diesel will be extended until February 28 2023.

 The standard rate cut-off point for incomes taxed at the 40% rate has also changed, with today's announcement confirming an increase of €3,200.